 On October 19, 1987, the Dow Jones Industrial Average (DJIA) dropped 22.6% in one day.
 The crash became known as Black Monday, and it led to regulators putting in place the first-ever stock market circuit breakers.

-But the circuit breakers put in place back in the 1980s look quite different than they do today.
+But the circuit breakers back in the 1980s look pretty different than they do today.
 That’s because regulators continue to update the circuit breakers to better cope with the market changes, which are usually heavily driven by technology.

 What Can Traders Do During a Trading Halt?